akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 A fist pounded the oak door in the heat of the day.

 Beatrice was on her feet before their manservant reached the door.
 A woman’s voice, tight with fear, spilled through the gap as the bar lifted: ‘Please sir, Peter was working in the high field and his heart began to pound.
-It will not stop.‘
+It will not stop.’

-Now aged eleven, Beatrice guided a young man to the hearth and sat him on the stool her mother often used for the sick, the frightened or women in labour.
+Now aged eleven, Beatrice guided a young man to the hearth and sat him on the stool her mother often used for the sick, the frightened, or women in labour.
 The man sat down heavily, head bowed, looking terrified.
 His hand pressed flat against his chest, his breath coming in short, shallow gasps like a fish.
 His skin was the colour of old ash, grey‑blue at his protruding lips.

 She turned to the cold stone shelves where medicinal jars stood in their neat rows: willow bark, comfrey, lemon balm, foxglove.
 Her fingers closed on the foxglove jar, for she knew that a small pinch would steady his pulse.

 Aldwina arrived and her hand closed over her daughter’s hand.
 She shook her head vehemently, but her voice was calm and quiet.

-‘No. For sooth his heart is fast, but his hands are cold.‘ Aldwina placed the jar back on a higher shelf, out of easy reach.
+‘No. Forsooth his heart is fast, but his hands are cold.’
+Aldwina placed the jar back on a higher shelf, out of easy reach.
 ‘Foxglove would stop it, not slow it.
 We will use hawthorn flowers and the leaves.
-Fetch me a blanket, the thick woollen one, for he is cold as well as frightened.‘
+Fetch me a blanket, the thick woollen one, for he is cold as well as frightened.’

 Beatrice returned with the blanket.
 She found her mother crushing hawthorn leaves with the flat of a knife, quick and sure, and scooped them into a cup.
 Aldwina poured hot water from the kettle, her voice pleasant and calm.

 Beatrice looked back at the foxglove jar, then at the frightened young man on the stool.

-‘Am I dying?‘ The young man’s voice gasped.
-‘My lady, am I—‘
+‘Am I dying?’
+The young man’s voice gasped.
+‘My lady, am I—’

 ‘Dying?
-Nay.‘ Aldwina did not look up from her work.
-‘Your heart is startled and your body is tired.‘
+Nay.’
+Aldwina did not look up from her work.
+‘Your heart is startled and your body is tired.’

 ‘If I die.
-Will I see her?‘ He was not hearing her, and his fists were clenched restlessly on his thighs.
-‘Will I see my mother?‘
+Will I see her?’
+He was not hearing her, and his fists were clenched restlessly on his thighs.
+‘Will I see my mother?’

 Aldwina put the cup into his hands.
 ‘If the Lord God took you, she would know you and you would know her.
-There would be no more pain, that is the promise.‘ She closed his fingers around the cup.
-‘Now, drink, for I do not believe that day is today.‘
+There would be no more pain, that is the promise.’
+She closed his fingers around the cup.
+‘Now, drink, for I do not believe that day is today.’

 He drank and she continued.